Swinging Door Hardware

 This half-surface strap hinge with a butt style pintle leaf mounts directly to the inside of the frame for door clearance, as opposed to a surface mount hinge.
 The pintle pin is located at the edge of the opening.

 Full Surface Mount Strap Hinge with Jamb Section

 Full surface mount hinges can have pintles with or without offsets.
 The offset pintle can be mounted on the frame, or set back on the face of the wall to allow open doors to clear the doorway.
 Alternatively, the pintle without offset can be located at the edge of the opening for mounting on the frame.

 Back plates are used when through-bolting strap hinges to a non-reinforced door (i.e., hollow metal) to distribute the force of the fasteners over a larger surface of the door.
 This prevents damage to the swinging door and adds structural reinforcement.
 Standard back plate hardware sizes match most hinge sizes at 18”, 20”, 24”, 30” and 36”.

 Center Strap Hinges

-Take a “Moment” to Calculate for the Proper Hinge
+Take a “Moment” to Calculate for the Proper Hardware Hinge

 “Moment” refers to the measure of the turning force on an object such as a hinge.
 Calculating hinge moment is critical to the selection of properly sized hinges.
-Three measurements are required to calculate hinge moment in order to select the proper hinge, as well as the number of hinges required.
+Three measurements are required to calculate hinge moment in order to select the proper hinge, as well as the number of hinges required for your swinging door.

 1,500 lbs Weight x 4’ Width = 6,000 ft/lbs of Moment